leonid-tango/test/README.md

 # test
-test project
-need to standartize database name
+test project constructed with use of classes, namespaces and othe good things in php.